mcfulmer13/React-Portfolio/README.md

 ## Usage

-# Getting Started with Create React App (Currently Under Construction!!!!!!!)
+# Getting Started with Create React App

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).